Holiday Party Guide for Children Who Struggle Socially

 These social tips for kids aren't a magic bullet that will suddenly make everything easy.
 With practice, though, many children learn how to use social skills appropriately.
 Eventually, this can help them enjoy all kinds of social experiences, including holiday parties.

-If your child struggles with social issues related to Asperger syndrome or ADHD, or has already been diagnosed with a similar disorder, contact us online or find a center near you to learn more about how the Brain Balance Program can help.
+If your child struggles with social issues related to ADHD, Asperger syndrome (now a part of ASD), or they do not have a diagnosis, contact us online or find a center near you to learn more about how the Brain Balance Program can help.